Close Menu

 How much is the attorney fee?
 The attorney fee is whatever is less between 25% of your back benefit and the fee cap.
 This is best understood through an example.
 If your back benefit is $10,000, then your attorney fee would be $2500.

 However, if your past due benefit is $100,000, then you would not pay 25% or $25,000 in attorney fees.
 Instead, you would pay the amount of the fee cap.
-The fee cap is $7200.
-Therefore, if we win your case, then your fee is capped at the $7200 amount.
+The fee cap is currently $9200.
+Therefore, if we win your case, then you do not pay more than the fee cap.

-Regardless, you pay whatever is less between 25% of your back benefit and the fee cap.
-Additionally, you only owe an attorney fee if and when we win your case.
-Find out more about what it will cost to hire an SSD attorney.
+Regardless, you pay whatever amount is less between 25% of your back benefit and the fee cap.
+Additionally, you only owe an attorney fee if we win your case.
+Find out what it will cost to hire an SSD attorney.

 WIN SSD BENEFITS FOR ALZHEIMER’S DISEASE

 Under SSA’s rules, each mental condition has its own listing.
 To meet a listing, the SSA considers only the elements under that specific listing.
-If you meet the listing, then you should be paid benefits.
+If you meet the listing, then you should win benefits.
 Equaling the listing, however, allows the SSA to consider the combination of all of your severe conditions, including physical conditions.
 If you have Alzheimer’s disease, then you will have a combination of both mental and physical symptoms.
+You need the SSA to review all of your symptoms.

 Hire us.
 We know how to prove to the SSA that you should be paid benefits.
 Our legal team prepares you for success.
 During your case, we collect your medical records.
 All you have to do is get ongoing treatment from your doctor.
 Medical records from your treating sources will prove you deserve benefits.
-Medical records and the support of your doctor will prove your case.
+Because your medical records and the support of your doctor proves your case.

 Facebook Twitter LinkedIn